When is Election Day?

 - Signs may only be higher than 2 metres above ground level provided the signs are displayed indoors

 - Portable signs may be used as Election Signs, but follow the Election Sign Rules.

 SHOULD CAMPAIGN SIGNS REMAIN POSTED AFTER THE INDICATED TIME FRAME, THE TOWN SHALL DIRECT THE SIGNS BE REMOVED WITH ALL COSTS BEING CHARGED BACK THE CORRESPONDING CANDIDATE.

-Please note that the Town does not conduct any forums for municipal elections in order to remain a neutral party in the election.
+Please note that the Town does not conduct any forums or debates for municipal elections in order to remain a neutral party in the election.
 If a third party conducts an election forum, we will post the information here.